Work with a Study Permit

 Program type and working permissions

-According to IRCC, if you are enrolled full-time in an academic certificate, diploma or degree program that is 6 months or longer, you are eligible to work up to 20 hours a week off campus and/or full-time on campus during the academic year and full-time during scheduled breaks.
+According to IRCC, you are eligible to work up to 20 hours a week off campus and/or full-time on campus during each academic term (your first semester and each following Fall and Winter semester), if you:

 If you are enrolled full-time in Upgrading, ESL or Open Studies, you are eligible to work on-campus but not off-campus.